EddyBoror/Data-Analyst-Visualization-Specialist-at-STEM-Advantage/README.md

 <img src="https://github.com/EddyBoror/Data-Analyst-Visualization-Specialist-at-STEM-Advantage/blob/Analysis-Projects/stem_advantage_cover.jpg" width="1700" height="250" />

 # Project Overview
+STEM Advantage (SA) is seeking assistance extracting, utilizing, and presenting publicly accessible data from CSU (California State University) to extract relevant information to show potential donors.
+SA's chief goal is to acquire funding from corporations and foundations to support the enrollment of ethnic minority, female, and first-generation students at CSU.

-In collaboration with the NVIDIA team and STEM Advantage, I extracted data from the CSU data center, focusing specifically on STEM-related majors across eight designated CSU campuses participating in the STEM Advantage Scholar Program.
+Collaborating with the NVIDIA team and STEM Advantage, I extracted data from the CSU data center, focusing specifically on STEM-related majors across eight designated CSU campuses participating in the STEM Advantage Scholar Program.
 The scope of the project spanned from 2012 to 2023.

 Campuses:
 - Cal Poly Pomona